csainty/csainty.github.io/_posts/2011-11-29-tutorial-nancy-mongodb-appharbor.md

 permalink: /2011/11/tutorial-nancy-mongodb-appharbor.html
 tags: nancy asp.net appharbor C# mongodb knockout dotnet
 id: tag:blogger.com,1999:blog-25631453.post-7690078217695311605
+tidied: true
 ---

 Time for a quick tutorial on how to get a site up and running on [AppHarbor](https://appharbor.com/) using [Nancy](http://www.nancyfx.org/) and [MongoDb](http://www.mongodb.org/).

 First up you are going to need Git installed.
 On windows my preference for Git is this kit [http://code.google.com/p/gitextensions/](http://code.google.com/p/gitextensions/).
 It installs everything you need and gives you a nice GUI to work with plus some basic integrations with Visual Studio.

-(Just in case you have missed the craze that is Git, it is a version control system.
+_(Just in case you have missed the craze that is Git, it is a version control system.
 A very good one.
-Go learn about it)
+Go learn about it)_

 Next you will need [NuGet](http://nuget.org/).

-(In case you missed nuget, it is a package manager for .NET development.
-Use it to maintain third party libraries you are using in your applications)
+_(In case you missed nuget, it is a package manager for .NET development.
+Use it to maintain third party libraries you are using in your applications)_

 Finally, you are also going to need an account at [AppHarbor](https://appharbor.com/user/new).

-(In case you have missed AppHarbor, it is a new form of hosting for asp.net web applications.
+_(In case you have missed AppHarbor, it is a new form of hosting for asp.net web applications.
 You push your code to their server, they build it, run your unit tests and then deploy it.
-From there you can scale the application and install add-ons etc.)
+From there you can scale the application and install add-ons etc.)_

 The end result of this tutorial is the app hosted on AppHarbor here [http://nancymongo.apphb.com/](http://nancymongo.apphb.com/) which is a basic message posting app that I have used before when playing around with Nancy.
 It super simple and boils down to two api methods with a page to interact with them.

 All the code is on GitHub here [https://github.com/csainty/NancyMongo](https://github.com/csainty/NancyMongo)

-### Setting up AppHarbor
+#### Setting up AppHarbor

-###

 We are going to start with AppHarbor, once you have an account set up, go to the Applications page and create a new application.

 ![CreateAppHbApp](/images/1382874053642.png)